apache/druid/docs/api-reference/data-management-api.md

 ```
 </details>

-### Update all datasource segments as `unused`
+### Update all datasource segments as unused

-Updates the state of all segments of a datasource to `unused`.
+Updates the state of all segments of a datasource to unused.
 This action performs a "soft delete" of the segments from Historicals.

 Note that this endpoint returns an HTTP `200 OK` response code even if the datasource does not exist.

 #### URL

-<code class="deleteAPI">DELETE</code> <code>/druid/coordinator/v1/datasources/:dataSource</code>
+<code class="deleteAPI">DELETE</code> <code>/druid/coordinator/v1/datasources/:datasource</code>

 #### Responses